Christabel-Akpene/alx-listing-app-03/README.md

 # ALX Listing App

 ## 📖 Project Overview
-**ALX Listing App** is a  clone of **Airbnb Listing Page**, designed to showcase property listings in a clean and responsive interface.
+**ALX Booking App** is a  clone of **Airbnb Booking Page**, designed to showcase property listings in a clean and responsive interface.

 ## Project Structure
 ```